A full characterization of invariant embeddability of unimodular planar graphs: Introduction

-An \emph{invariant embedding} of a URPG $(G,o)$ into $M$ is an invariant random locally finite drawing $\mathfrak{G}$ such that the Palm version of $\mathfrak{G}$ is a unimodular embedding of $(G,o)$.
-So when invariant embeddings of URPG's are considered, finite intensity is implicitly assumed.
+An \emph{invariant embedding} of a URPG $(G,o)$ into $M$ is an invariant random locally finite embedded unrooted graph $\mathfrak{G}$ such that the Palm version of $\mathfrak{G}$ is a unimodular embedding of $(G,o)$.
+So when invariant embeddings of URPG's are considered, finite intensity is inherent.

 It is clear that in order to find either a unimodular or an invariant embedding of a URPG without accumulation points, we need to assume that it is supported on graphs that have a locally finite planar embedding.
 We show that under this assumption a URPG has an invariant or unimodular embedding of finite, positive intensity into either the Euclidean or the hyperbolic plane, depending on whether it is (invariantly) amenable or not.
-The intensity of a unimodular embedding is defined in Subsection \ref{subsection:invariant_from_unimodular}.
+(So far intensity only has a meaning for invariant embeddings, but the intensity of a unimodular embedding will also be defined, in Subsection \ref{subsection:invariant_from_unimodular}.)
 We say that a URPG $(G,o)$ has {\it finite expected degree} if the expected degree of $o$ is finite.

 \begin{theorem} Let $(G,o)$ be a URPG with finite expected degree, and assume that $G$ has a locally finite embedding into the plane with probability one.
-Then $(G,o)$ has an invariant embedding into \begin{itemize} \item the Euclidean plane if and only if $(G,o)$ is invariantly amenable; \item the hyperbolic plane if and only if $(G,o)$ is invariantly non-amenable. \end{itemize} \end{theorem}

-\begin{theorem} Let $(G,o)$ be a URPG with finite expected degree, and assume that $G$ has a locally finite embedding into the plane with probability one.
-Then $(G,o)$ has a unimodular embedding with positive intensity and no accumulation point into \begin{itemize} \item the Euclidean plane if and only if $(G,o)$ is invariantly amenable; \item the hyperbolic plane if and only if $(G,o)$ is invariantly non-amenable. \end{itemize} \end{theorem}
+Then $(G,o)$ has an invariant embedding and also a unimodular embedding with positive intensity and no accumulation point into \begin{itemize} \item the Euclidean plane if and only if $(G,o)$ is invariantly amenable; \item the hyperbolic plane if and only if $(G,o)$ is invariantly non-amenable. \end{itemize} \end{theorem}

-Theorems \ref{thm:invariant_embedding} and \ref{thm:unimodular_embedding} are extensions of similar results in \cite{benjamini2019invariant}.
+Theorem \ref{thm:invariant_and_unimodular_embedding} is an extension of similar results in \cite{benjamini2019invariant}.
 Here we do not require our URPG to be one-ended, replacing that assumption with having a locally finite embedding.
-Furthermore, the invariant embedding in the non-amenable case is not investigated in \cite{benjamini2019invariant}, because the method of obtaining an invariant embedding from a unimodular one in the hyperbolic plane is not straightforward.
+Furthermore, the invariant embedding in the non-amenable case was not investigated in \cite{benjamini2019invariant} (and the method of obtaining an invariant embedding from a unimodular one in the hyperbolic plane is not straightforward).